stoqs/stoqs/docker/README.md

     - natgrid installation
 - stoqs image:
   - Note: no python virtualenv used as the environment is already containerized
-  - TODO: any volume mappings?
+  - TODO: any other volume mappings (besides the mapserver one)?
   - TODO: any additional environment variables?